Turtlecrafter81/al-guides/Auxiliary Guide.md

  - **[Fire Control Radar](https://azurlane.koumakan.jp/wiki/Fire_Control_Radar#Type_3)** provides moderate boosts to FP and HIT.
 Of the vanguard units, it can only be equipped to Heavy Cruisers.
 It generally pulls ahead of the reloader if the accuracy boost is valuable or the equipped ship has strong firepower boosts.

  - **[FuMO 25](https://azurlane.koumakan.jp/wiki/Funkmess-Ortung_25_Radar)** similar to the Fire Control Radar above, but provides more FP and HIT while also being equippable by Light Cruisers.
 The premier damage boosting aux for any gun-focused vanguard unit.

+ - **[Battle Tracto Max](https://azurlane.koumakan.jp/wiki/Battle_Tracto_Max#Type_0)** provides FP and EVA, and is the premier FP boosting auxiliary for gun-focused Destroyers due to their lack of access to both the Fire Control Radar and Fumo 25.

  - **[Arctic Report/FP Report](https://azurlane.koumakan.jp/wiki/Intel_Report-Arctic_Stronghold)** provides moderate boosts to FP and HP.
-Useful for FP stacking primarily on Destroyers due to their lack of access to both the Fire Control Radar and Fumo 25.
+Useful for FP stacking on Destroyers, and damage reduction from Siren enemies in Operation Siren.

 **Gunnery Main Fleet Auxiliaries**<br/>
 [![T1 Shell](/resources/t1%20shell%20no_gr.png)](https://azurlane.koumakan.jp/wiki/Type_1_Armor_Piercing_Shell)